 On a typical club night, people start gathering from about 8pm onwards and there are often a few session tunes for anyone who wants to join in.

 The layout is informal, with typical pub tables and seating (rather than rows of chairs) roughly facing the performance area at the 'front' (under the dart board).
-We generally sing/play from the 'front' (with no PA or amplification), though on a quieter singers' night we may just go round the room and sing from our places.
+We generally sing/play from the 'front' (with no PA or amplification), though on a quieter singers' night we may just take turns around the room singing from our places.

 On a guest night, there will be two or three floor spots, followed by the guest performing for about 35 to 45 minutes before the break at about 9.30-ish.
 After the break, the second half follows the same format with floor spots and then the guest performing to the end of the evening at around 11pm.
 (We occasionally also have a 'feature' night, where a guest (often a local performer) will do just one set, with floor spots for the rest of the evening.)